sureshgpln/myAtmService/README.md

 How to run
 * Clone repo from https://github.com/sureshgpln/myAtmService.git
-* Build using Maven
+* Build using Maven “mvn clean install”
-* Run the application class as springboot application
+* Run the application “mvn spring-boot:run”
-* embedded tomcat should start on port 8080
+* Embedded tomcat should start on port 8080

 Testing:
 You can test using Postman or browser